rmnel/horizon/src/data/portfolios/couple-1/index.md

 order: 1
 ---

-This Malibu wedding was a breathtaking affair.
-The stunning mountain views provided a picturesque backdrop.
-The photographs beautifully captured the intimate moments, the vibrant energy, and the overall romantic ambiance of the day.
+This Pilates Reformer Package was a breathtaking affair.
+The stunning river views provided a picturesque backdrop.
+The coaching beautifully captured the intimate moments, the vibrant energy, and the overall ambiance of the day.